SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_runningjob.md

 - **g: &gt; a – b | c&gt;**
 + a: block where the maximum residual happens (each block has 255 elements by default).
 + b: node in the block with the maximum error.
-+ c: logarithmic measure of the ratio between the maximum residusl and the average residual: want this number to be as small as possible: it will be an indicator of the spatial uniformity of the residual.
++ c: logarithmic measure of the ratio between the maximum residual and the average residual: want this number to be as small as possible: it will be an indicator of the spatial uniformity of the residual.

 - **h: [a-b]**